urql-graphql/urql/docs/advanced/testing.md

 - `fromValue`: This utility function accepts a value and emits it immediately, which we can use to mock a result from the server.
 - `makeSubject`: Allows us to create a source and imperatively push responses, which is useful to test subscription and simulate changes, i.e. multiple states.

-Create a mock client is pretty straightfoward.
-You just have to set a mock function to each `execute<OperationName>` and return the stream that fits the best with your test.
-After you created the mock client you can wrap your component with the `Provider` from `urql` and adding the client as it value.
+Creating a mock `Client` is pretty quick as we'll create an object that contains the `Client`'s methods that the React `urql` hooks use.
+We'll mock the appropriate `execute` functions that we need to mock a set of hooks.
+After we've created the mock `Client` we can wrap components with the `Provider` from `urql` and pass it.

 Here's an example client mock being used while testing a component.